2020PB/police-brutality/reports/Washington.md

 Officers also appear to shove stragglers with their batons.

-tags: protestor, tear-gas, push, shove, baton
+tags: protester, tear-gas, push, shove, baton

 id: wa-seattle-43